 Not exactly a secret and far from rare, the pachinko parlor holds a mysterious and powerful grip on some elements of Japanese society.
 The player gambles using the steel balls in the machine, somewhat like pinball.
 While it is technically illegal to play for cash, the prizes or balls can often be redeemed for money in a small room at the exterior of the parlor.
-For some players it is an uncontrollable vice, and there have been many stories in the media how parents have left their children locked in the car while they play, only to return hours later and find them dead from heat stroke or from playing in traffic.

 Next: The sexiest phone booth you'll ever see